MohamadMansouri/privacy-preserving-neural-networks/README.md

-# Arrhythmia Detection using NN and Privacy Preserving Techniques
+# Privacy Preserving NN for Arrhythmia Classification
 An application of MPC to create a privacy preserving prediction model for arrhythmia detection
 ## Coming Soon
 This project will be uploaded whenever it is has all the permisions to become open source.